LA-Sign: Looped Transformers with Geometry-aware Alignment for Skeleton-based Sign Language Recognition: Experiments

 \subsection{Comparison with state-of-the-art methods}

 We evaluate LA-Sign against state-of-the-art (SOTA) methods, as summarised in Table \ref{tab:exp} (d).

 WLASL.
 LA-Sign achieves new state-of-the-art performance on WLASL.
-On WLASL2000, it reaches 64.73\% P-I and 62.41\% P-C, surpassing previous methods.
-On WLASL300, it improves over NLA-SLR(3) by +1.68\% P-I and +2.94\% P-C, demonstrating strong generalisation.
+On WLASL2000, it reaches 64.73\% P-I and 62.41\% P-C. It outperforms Geo-Sign \cite{fish2025geo}, the method upon which our geometric alignment is extended, by +1.09\% P-I and +0.52\% P-C, despite operating with a 6-layer shared encoder-decoder against Geo-Sign's full 12-layer mT5 model, validating the benefit of applying hyperbolic alignment recurrently rather than as a static objective.
+On WLASL300, LA-Sign improves over NLA-SLR by +1.68\% P-I and +2.94\% P-C, demonstrating strong generalisation.

 MSASL.
 LA-Sign also outperforms existing approaches on MSASL.
 On MSASL1000, it achieves 79.68\% P-I, improving over Uni-Sign by +1.52\%.
 On MSASL200, it obtains 91.40\% P-I and 94.10\% P-C, exceeding CCL-SLR by +1.19\% and +3.24\%, respectively.
 These consistent gains confirm the effectiveness of the proposed framework.